 The bottom line is that Nate Miyaki is exceptionally well qualified in a vast range of health, fitness, muscle building, and fat loss disciplines.
 He is certainly a man you can rely on for advice in the business of fat loss.

 What’s In The Half Day Diet Plan?

 The Half Day Diet Handbook – This is the main part of the plan with all the theory and strategy laid out.
-Here you will find information on macro-nutrients, its practical application, intermittent fasting and resources and references.
+Here you will find information on macro-nutrients, their practical application, intermittent fasting and resources, and references.

 Happy Hour Handbook – A guide to alcohol management for when you go out socializing.
-It tells you how to enjoy few drinks without going overboard, what to eat before a night out and the best time to drink.
+It tells you how to enjoy a few drinks without going overboard, what to eat before a night out, and the best time to drink.

 A Restaurant Meal Guide – A bonus book with recommendations on food choice so that you can still follow your diet plan even when out for a meal.

 A Vegetarian Diet eBook – A guide focused specifically on pescatarians, lacto-ovo and vegans for their particular requirements.

 A Holiday Fat Loss Guide – Similarly to the restaurant guide, this book will tell you how to manage your macronutrients during special occasions like BBQs, birthdays, Thanksgiving, New Year, or Christmas.